 National Competitive Harmful Algal Bloom Programs

-The purpose of this document is to advise the public that NOAA/NOS/National Centers for Coastal Ocean Science (NCCOS)/Competitive Research Program (CRP) is soliciting proposals for the Monitoring and Event Response for Harmful Algal Blooms (MERHAB) and The Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) Research Programs.
-Funding is contingent upon the availability of Fiscal Year 2019 Federal appropriations.
-It is anticipated that projects funded under this announcement will have a September 1, 2019 start date.
+The purpose of this document is to advise the public that NOAA/NOS/National Centers for Coastal Ocean Science (NCCOS)/Competitive Research Program (CRP) is soliciting proposals for the Prevention, Control and Mitigation of Harmful Algal Blooms (PCMHAB) and HAB Socioeconomics Research Programs.
+Funding is contingent upon the availability of Fiscal Year 2020 Federal appropriations.
+It is anticipated that projects funded under this announcement will have a September 1, 2020 start date.

 Areas of Interest